An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

 Recent studies on multi-language systems have revealed that the interface between two languages is vulnerable and susceptible to bugs, often resulting in increased maintenance costs for fixing these issues~\cite{li2023understanding,li:2022polycruise,li:2023understanding}.
 This raises the question of whether the interface between Kotlin and Java faces similar challenges.

-This research question aims to gain a better understanding of Kotlin-Java interactions.
-For each project, utilizing the dependency information got in RQ1 (see Section~\ref{subsec:rq1}), we extracted the paths of Kotlin or Java source files involved in Kotlin-Java dependencies, denoted as \textit{Paths(kt/java)}.
+While the number of bugs could be an indicative metric for studying Kotlin–Java interaction problems, we found that some projects do not use a bug-labeling system.
+For example, in the Signal-Android project, there are no issues labeled as bugs.
+Therefore, we used commit counts and modified lines of code (churn) to examine whether files involved in Kotlin–Java interactions tend to be more maintainable.
+For each project, utilizing the dependency information obtained in RQ1 (see Section~\ref{subsec:rq1}), we extracted the paths of Kotlin or Java source files involved in Kotlin-Java or Java-Kotlin dependencies, denoted as \textit{Paths(kt/java)}.
 Subsequently, we traversed each project's git commits and matched each modified file path of a commit with \textit{Paths(kt/java)}.
-If a match was found, we incremented \textit{\#commit(aFile)} by 1 and added the modified lines of code (including insertions and deletions) to \textit{\#LOC(aFile)}.
-Similarly, we calculated \textit{\#commit} and \textit{\#LOC} for Java or Kotlin source files participating only in Java-Java or Kotlin-Kotlin interactions.
+If a match was found, we incremented \textit{\#Commit(aFile)} by 1 and added the modified lines of code (including insertions and deletions) to \textit{\#Churn(aFile)}.
+Similarly, we calculated \textit{\#Commit} and \textit{\#Churn} for Java or Kotlin source files participating only in Java-Java or Kotlin-Kotlin interactions.

-Table~\ref{tbl:rq2-maintenance-cost} presents the average LOC and commits for different types of files in each project.
-The first two columns denote the average commit counts and LOC for Kotlin source files that only interact with other Kotlin source files.
-The middle two columns denote the average commit counts and LOC for Java source files that only interact with other Java source files.
-The last two columns denote the average commit counts and LOC for Kotlin source files that interact with Java source files.
+Table~\ref{tbl:rq2-maintenance-cost} presents the average churn and commits for different types of files in each project.
+The first two columns (Java not in CL) denote the average commit counts and churn for Java source files that do not interact with Kotlin source files.
+The second two columns (Java in CL) denote the average commit counts and churn for Java source files that interact with Kotlin source files, either in Java-Kotlin or Kotlin-Java dependencies.
+Similarly, the third two columns (Kotlin not in CL) and the last two columns (Kotlin in CL) denote Kotlin source files that does not and does interact with Java source files.